The Denver Museum of Nature and Science Began Nearly a Century Ago in a Log Cabin in Breckenridge...

 Edwin Carter, a Gold Rush miner turned naturalist, worked and lived for 25 years in the cabin at 111 N. Ridge Street.
 His collection of almost 3300 specimens of Colorado wildlife became in the nucleus of the Denver Museum of Nature and Science.

 He was born in Oneida, New York in June 1828 and moved westward, first to Iowa where he was a merchant, then to Pike's Peak in the gold rush of 1859.
 He became a very capable placer miner (mining for the loose gold found in stream beds) and, in 1860, settled in Summit County.

 Carter began to notice that changes were occurring among the wild animals in various mining areas.
-Deer and elk were growing mismatched antlers.
-Rocky Mountain bison stopped calving, and mutations such as two-headed calves were appearing.
 He realized that chemicals such as cyanide used in extracting precious metals from ore were affecting the wildlife through water, air, and soil.